 According to the U.S. Environmental Protection Agency (EPA), maintaining a clean HVAC system in your home or office can prevent environmental health hazards like asthma, which affects approximately 25 million people each year, 7 million of which are children.
 That’s a lot!

 So, how can you stay on top of the game?
 Save your breath!
 We’ve done all the work.
-The experts at Art Plumbing, AC & Electric have put together this quiz to test your indoor air quality knowledge and to give you tips on how to better improve it.
+The experts at Art Plumbing, Air Conditioning & Electric have put together this quiz to test your indoor air quality knowledge and to give you tips on how to better improve it.

 If you have pets or allergies, you should be replacing your air filter every 20 to 45 days.